-5.15 Policy DC3 of the Chelmsford Core Strategy and Development Control Policies DPD seeks to optimise housing densities in a manner that is compatible with a number of considerations, with a target of of 50 dwellings per hectare within Chelmsford's urban areas and 30 dwellings per hectare elsewhere.
+5.15 Policy DC3 of the Chelmsford Core Strategy and Development Control Policies DPD seeks housing densities of 50 dwellings per hectare within Chelmsford's urban areas and 30 dwellings per hectare elsewhere.
 Figure 4 shows the densities of approved dwellings in 2019/2020.
 Of the 108 applications approved for new dwellings, 65 achieved a density of 0-29 dwellings per hectare, 11 achieved a density of 30-49 per hectare, 17 achieved a density of 50-99 dwellings per hectare and 15 achieved a density of 100+ per hectare.